AgencyFit Research

 Operational-fit doctrine

-Analysis of recurring mistakes in procurement, modernization, implementation sequencing, and vendor-led decision framing.
+Identifies recurring breakdowns in procurement, modernization sequencing, and vendor-led decision framing.

 Capability and workflow interpretation

-Research addressing how actual work moves, where authority resides, and how staffing conditions shape adoption outcomes.
+Examines how real work moves, where authority resides, and how staffing conditions shape adoption outcomes.

 Security and governance integration

-Practical doctrine on how security, control ownership, and compliance realities should enter evaluation earlier.
+Establishes how control ownership, compliance, and security realities must enter evaluation earlier.

 Field Paper